 - Saudi Arabia

-Citizens of the United States, United Kingdom, Australia or New Zealand cannot apply for a Russian electronic visa.
+Citizens of the United Kingdom, United States, Canada, Australia or New Zealand cannot apply for a Russian electronic visa.

 1.5.
 Which regions of Russia can be visited with the e-visa?

 Before 2021, the electronic visa only allowed to visit some Russian regions (Kaliningrad, Saint Petersburg, etc.), but since January 1, 2021, the unified electronic visa allows to move freely throughout the territory of Russia, with the sole exception of visits to territories, organizations and facilities for which a special permit is required and which normally correspond to military or secret facilities.